-Teaneck High School has one course of study to prepare all of our students for college.
-In order to provide a quality educational experience for our students we have developed three curriculum levels within our program.
-The curriculums are College Preparation, Honors and Advanced Placement which differ in pacing, depth, and level of learning independence on the part of each student.
-All three levels of courses encompass the New Jersey Core Curriculum Content Standards and lead a student to first year college courses.
+In order to provide a quality educational experience for our students, we have developed three curriculum levels within our academic program.
+The curriculums are College Preparation, Honors, and Advanced Placement.
+They differ in pacing, depth, and level of learning independence on the part of each student.
+All three levels of courses encompass the New Jersey Learning Standards (NJSLS) and lead a student to first year college courses.